NBISweden/module-open-science-dm-practices/_episodes/01-open-science.md

 ---
 title: "Reasons for Open Science"
-teaching: 0
+teaching: 10
-exercises: 0
+exercises: 5
 questions:
-- "Key question Open Science <TODO>"
+- "What are reasons for Open Science"
 objectives:
-- "To get acquainted with, and reflect upon, the principles of Open Science and FAIR, and how the course content support those. <TODO>"
+- "To get acquainted with, and reflect upon, the principles of Open Science"
 keypoints:
 - "Open Science is good. <TODO>"
 ---